amiralimadadi/Regression_TheranHousing/README.md

 ## Files
 1.   **Analysis.ipynb**: Contains the entire python code of project.
 Data analysis, regression result and choose the best model is included in the file.
 2.   **Data.csv**: It is the dataset of housing in Tehran and is the input of this project.
 It is available in [kaggle](https://www.kaggle.com/amiralimadadi/tehran-housing) too.
+3.   **TehranHousingPriceBackground.csv**: This file contains the monthly cost of housing in Tehran during 5 years (from 1395 to 1399).